MME - Music in Special Education Concentration

 |Advanced Techniques in Special Music Education|

 |Special Music Education Practicum|

 Must be approved by faculty advisor or graduate coordinator.
 May apply up to 5 credit hours of applied lessons, 2 credit hours of ensemble credit, 4 credit hours of workshops or 10 credit hours of Kodaly coursework.

 |Total Credit Hours||13-17|

-Note: a recital is not a terminal project option for this emphasis area.
+Graduate Recital is not a terminal project option for the music in special education concentration.

 Recital is the required terminal project for the instrumental conducting concentration.